Please read the entire section. The link to the placement testing schedule and online appointment link is at the bottom of the page!

 If you have not received a transfer evaluation from the Registrar, then arrange to take the Math or Writing placement examinations, if necessary, in order to meet the prerequisites for testing to participate in SOAR.
 We will make every effort to complete your transfer evaluation (if you committed to attend and turned in your transcripts early) prior to your SOAR day.

-If you receive a transfer evaluation from the Registrar on or after your SOAR participation and it merits that you be exempted from a course requirement or be accelerated to a higher level course, please contact Patti Nonemaker in the Academic Advising office at (909) 448-4581.
+If you receive a transfer evaluation from the Registrar on or after your SOAR participation and it merits that you be exempted from a course requirement or be accelerated to a higher level course, please contact our office at (909) 448-4010.

 Math (All Students)

-A La Verne Math placement examination is required of all students (including international students) who live within 50 miles (MAP) of the La Verne campus if:
+A La Verne Math placement examination is required of all students (including international students) if:

 - You did not transfer a college level course that meets the La Verne Quantitative Reasoning general education credit (LVQR), OR

 - You did not transfer AP Calculus AB/BC scores of 3, 4, or 5 (as verified by an official AP transcript from the College Board), OR